Luxapodular/GoodSheet/README.md

 ## API

 ### postToSheet(act, val, sheet)
 Post data to the google sheet.
-You can edit this function to send different data!
+You can edit this function to send different data, but make sure that the headers on the Google Sheet and the keys in the payload are the same!

 	act : String | Action you want to store val : String | Data you want to store